 Female carriers of an X-linked disorder have a 25% chance with each pregnancy to have a carrier daughter like themselves, a 25% chance to have a non-carrier daughter, a 25% chance to have a son affected with the disease and a 25% chance to have an unaffected son.

 If a male with X-linked disorders is able to reproduce, he will pass the defective gene to all of his daughters who will be carriers.
 A male cannot pass an X-linked gene to his sons because males always pass their Y chromosome instead of their X chromosome to male offspring.
+No male with ATR-X is known to have reproduced.

 ATR-X syndrome may be suspected at birth or during infancy based upon a thorough clinical evaluation and identification of characteristic findings (e.g., intellectual disability, distinctive facial features, genitourinary abnormalities).
 Blood tests (e.g., brilliant cresyl blue stain) that demonstrate the presence of hemoglobin H inclusion bodies in red blood cells may assist in diagnosis.
 However, HbH is a variable finding in ATR-X syndrome and failure to detect HbH inclusion bodies does not rule out ATR-X syndrome.
-A diagnosis of ATR-X syndrome may be confirmed by molecular genetic testing that identifies mutation of the XNP gene.
+A diagnosis of ATR-X syndrome may be confirmed by molecular genetic testing that identifies a mutation of the ATRX gene.

 The treatment of ATR-X syndrome is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, surgeons, dental specialists, speech pathologists, eye specialists, and specialists in treating skeletal disorders (orthopedists), and other healthcare professionals may need to systematically and comprehensively plan an affected child’s treatment.